blueskyCommunity/aozora/getting-started.md

 ** Working Groups **

-Look under the WORKING GROUPS header in the discord to see what areas people are working on.
+Look under the WORKING GROUPS header in the discord to see what areas people are working on, or examine the checked in documents in the repo under [working groups](https://gitlab.com/bluesky-community/flow/-/tree/main/WORKING_GROUPS)

 Use Cases is an essential one that does not require heavy tech background.